 The Best Vehicles for Towing Your Boat

-Ultimately, it’s up to you to pick the best vehicle for towing your boat based on the vessel, your location, and all the factors we’ve covered.
-But here are a few vehicles that countless boat owners agree are excellent for towing.
+Ultimately, it's up to you to pick the best vehicle for towing your boat based on the vessel, your location and all the factors we've covered.
+Here are a few vehicles that countless boat owners agree are excellent for towing boats.

 Like I mentioned, capping at a tow capacity of about 1,000 pounds, sedan vehicles are mostly out.
 But there are still some sports cars quite capable of towing relatively smaller boats.

-If you want to drive a smaller SUV as you haul your vessel, there are several options boaters find exceptional.
+If you want to drive a smaller SUV to haul your vessel, there are several options boaters find exceptional.

 The Ford Escape Titanium SUV crossover—with an added 2.0L EcoBoos Class II Trailer Tow Package—can pull 3,500 loads.
 You can also get a 1.5L EcoBoost engine tow package on the Escape SE and SEL for a maximum 2,000-lb. rating (but that doesn't even pull a pontoon, more like a kayak trailer).

 The Ford Escape tow package also features sway control technology, which means it applies braking and reduces engine torque to maintain vehicle control should you need to swerve to avoid road debris.